 Server Hosting Tutorial

-Regardless of the hosting method you choose, the server is not self-contained (and neither are client builds) and therefore needs a .NET 7 Runtime installed.
+- Download and install the .NET 8 Runtime.
 You only need “x64” under “run console apps” not “hosting bundle” from the downloads page.

 - Download the latest version of the server from our builds page, for your operating system.
-If you are running custom code, or a build is not available for your platform, see Custom Code below.
+If you are looking for another fork, ask that fork if they have a server builds page.
+Otherwise refer to the Custom Code section below.

 - Extract that to a directory somewhere.